 How do I get started?

-Call, email or walk-in.
+Call or email.
 All services are free and confidential.

 - Call 519-673-3242 ext.
 222

 - Visit the CMHA Thames Valley Addiction & Mental Health Services Website

 Please note: We are scent-free organization.
 Please refrain from wearing scented products when attending any of our Points of Access.

 What can I expect during the intake process?

 When you attend a walk-in intake, we will begin the process of triage (or screening) to determine what services you may require related to substance use, problem gambling, and/or other behavioural concerns.
 We will start by asking you some personal health information, what your concerns are, and what supports you are looking for (ie: information or counselling).
 The intake process will take approximately 1 hour and some people in the main office stay to start the assessment process.

 What happens after intake?